ronikurnia1/TalkToDoc/readme.md

 1. User upload a document
 2. User start chat with the document
-3. watsonx assistant query the docs
+3. watsonx Assistant query the docs
-4. watsonx assistant send prompt (containing doc query results) to LLM to generate the answer
+4. watsonx Assistant send prompt (containing doc query results) to LLM to generate the answer

 **TalkToDoc App**